hsuonsivu/hsupublic/3d-models/README.md

   somewhere.
 This part requires accurate printer.

 - rainmeterall.stl will print all parts except wall and pole attachments and magnet tool.
-Pick the one which you will use and print that.
+Pick the attachment which you will use and print that.

 - rainmeterattachments.stl will print both wall and 62pole attachments, as those are the largest.
+This is in case you have use for both.

-- hallmetersensortester.stl is a addition to test hall sensor.
+- hallmetersensortester.stl is an addition to test hall sensor.
 In the end we used reed switch so this is obsolete.

 - rainmetermagnetsensorbase.stl makes an electronics box for reedswitch board and d1mini.
 If you want to use some other electronics, modify this to suit your implementation.

-We used d1mini with a reedswitch between GND and pin 4 to detect swing.
+We used d1mini esp32 board with a reedswitch between GND and pin 4 to detect swing.
 With the 90mm funnel it corresponds to 1.62mm of rain for a swing, so this is not very accurate.
 Making cups smaller and making funnel larger would increase resolution.

 ![rainmeter in Openscad.](rainmeter.png)